 The arched bridge carries the provincial highway (N236) to/from Hilversum.
 It was built around 1930, one of the first roads in the Netherlands built specifically for motor traffic between cities.

 first go under the arched bridge, then turn left, up the cycle path (cycle sign for Amsterdam).
 Then make a U-turn towards the bridge, again follow the cycle sign for Amsterdam.

 cross the Amsterdam-Rhine Canal: visible right is the rail bridge, which you crossed earlier.
 Go on downhill, to the small village of Driemond (part of the Amsterdam municipality).

-at the traffic lights, cross the bridge with blue-and-white railings, and immediately turn left along the bank of the small river Gein, following the sign for Abcoude.
+at the edge of Driemond, cross the bridge, and then turn left along the bank of the river Gein.

-The Province of Utrecht protects this landscape: if it was annexed to Amsterdam, it would be filled with housing in 5 years.
+The Province of Utrecht protects this landscape: if it was annexed to Amsterdam, it would soon be built over.
 Only rigid planning controls can prevent erosion by suburbanisation here, and many of the farms are already gentrified.

 at nr 54 turn away from the river, along a cycle path through the fields.
 You can not see the built-up area yet.

 pass some trees on the right, and then the first houses of Amsterdam.
 The housing is a sharp urban edge – in this case determined by the provincial boundary, at the ditch left of the path.